ZishuoCheng/Not-Just-Privacy/README.md

 `ARDEN_test.py` is an example file used to test the proposed framework.
 Here we use [SVHN dataset](http://ufldl.stanford.edu/housenumbers/).

-`reconstruct_mnist.py` is an example for reconstructing the original data from the perturbed data, here is for [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 `TFDroid` is a demo project on Android system for testing the time overhead of `Large-Conv` neural network in mobile devices.